srozemuller/rozemuller_blog/content/post/2025-11-20-dynamically-restricting-local-logon-to-the-primary-user-on-intune-managed-windows-devices/index.md

 - PowerShell
 ---

 In many organisations, Windows devices move between users during onboarding and offboarding processes.
 Autopilot assigns a **Primary User**, but Windows itself does not prevent other Azure AD users from signing in to that same device.
 The result is a common and recurring problem:

 a device ends up being used by someone it was not intended for.

 At first glance, Intune seems to offer a solution.
-The *Allow log on locally* user right can be configured through an Account Protection policy.
+The `Allow log on locally` user right can be configured through an configuration policy.
 However, this setting is static.
 It cannot adapt per device and does not understand the concept of “Primary User”.

 That means that you have to create a policy for every device and configure the primary user in that policy.
 Not that scalable :).

 This led me into a deep dive into Windows logon rights, how Azure AD identities are represented on the device, and what actually happens during Autopilot and OOBE sign-ins.
 Eventually, this research resulted in a dynamic and safe solution: allow the Autopilot Primary User and administrators, and block everyone else.